 The Five Sisters

 As part of an Artist Residency with York Minster in 2025, the story of The Five Sisters Window is a central element and a starting point for this photographic series, capturing a selection of inspirational present day women who contribute to the life of York Minster, ranging from its police force and musicians to stonemasons and conservators.
-This commissioned photographic project commemorates the 100th anniversary of the rededication of the Five Sisters Window, as part of the programme Visions, Voices, Vocations, Celebrating Women in York Minster and is currently exhibited at the Cathedral’s Chapter House.
-The exhibition features high-definition screens that display the specially commissioned photographs, running until 16 November 2025: York Minster Exhibition Information.
+This commissioned photographic project commemorates the 100th anniversary of the rededication of the Five Sisters Window, as part of the programme Visions, Voices, Vocations, Celebrating Women in York Minster and was exhibited at the Cathedral’s Chapter House in 2025.
+The exhibition featured high-definition screens that display the specially commissioned photographs: York Minster Exhibition Information.
 Below are a selection of images from the project.

 Abbie, Glazier, York Glazier’s Trust (detail)